 A statement from the nominating faculty member of how this applicant will complement the faculty’s research with a plan as to what the student will be contributing.

 A statement from the chair/faculty committing the funds for the department/faculty share over the course of the fellow’s tenure including specific source.

 3. Applications will be reviewed by the Dean and the Associate Dean for Research.
 If possible, final decisions will be made in time to offer the potential student funding along with his or her acceptance into the specific department’s Ph.D. program.

 4. To be considered for a continuation of the fellowship into a second year, faculty must electronically submit evidence of excellent academic standing, a copy of the abstract, poster, or manuscript submitted in year 1, and the name of the fellowship program(s) which the applicant intends to apply to in year 2.
+In order to make decisions by July 1, 2020, we would like to have your applications in by June 29, 2020.
 Email materials to Karen Lovely with a copy to Dean Anna Maria Seiga-Riz (email@example.com) and Associate Dean Sue Hankinson (firstname.lastname@example.org ).

 Potential indicators of nationally-competitive students: